-Merkel's government frays as migrant row festers
+Merkel's government frays as migrant row festers in Germany

 A poll for broadcaster ARD published on Thursday found that 62 percent of Germans believed refugees without papers should not be allowed in.

+Veteran CSU politician Hans-Peter Friedrich was optimistic the dispute would be settled, telling broadcaster RTL there was agreement on 62 of the 63 points in Seehofer’s plan, adding: “There’s still a problem on one point but we’ll manage it.”

+The conservatives’ centre-left coalition ally, the Social Democrat (SPD) party, said the dispute - linked by many to the CSU’s desire to improve its chances in Bavaria’s elections and the battle for succession with the party - needed to be settled.

-Underlining the extent of the row, Volker Kauder, the head of the conservative benches in parliament, was reported by the Rheinische Post to have asked the legislature’s president Wolfgang Schaueble to mediate.
+A source in Merkel’s CDU denied a report in the Rheinische Post newspaper that said Volker Kauder, the head of the conservative benches in parliament, had asked Wolfgang Schaeuble, head of the lower house Bundestag, to mediate.

-“He has credibility on both sides,” the regional newspaper also quoted an unnamed member of the CDU’s inner circle as saying.

 The parliamentary president traditionally steers clear of daily political issues.